 “It’s hard to have that balance of small office culture and big firm breadth of expertise — I think it’s what sets Hogan Lovells apart.”

-- Mahvesh Qureshi, Partner, Northern Virginia and Washington, D.C.
+- Mahvesh Qureshi, Partner, Washington, D.C.

 My practice is equal parts venture capital/private equity and mergers and acquisitions.
 As is true of any Corporate practice, I also provide clients general corporate advice on ongoing, governance, and transaction-related matters.